AntonioRDev/e-commerce/README.md

 # e-commerce
-E-commerce project with React in front-end and php in backend
+E-commerce project with React in front-end and nodejs in backend